 Creative biotech startups are brewing inside a shipping container park that offers affordable research space for biologists, engineers and designers working together.
-The space will be opening its doors to the public this week for the London Design Festival.
+The space, called Open Cell, will be opening its doors to the public this week for the London Design Festival.

 Chip boards made using potato waste, construction materials made with fungi and crystals made out of sweat are just some of the exciting projects being carried out by the first tenants of Open Cell, a new biolab space that opened four months ago within London’s Shepherd’s Bush market.